singuerinc/timer/README.md

 1. Add time +1 or +5...
 2. Start: click on time
-3. Stop/Restart: press and hold for 1 sec
+3. Stop: press and hold for 1 sec

 ![Timer](./timer.png)